 Librarians can develop formative assessments such as quizzes or knowledge probes to gauge student understanding of research-based concepts.
 They also integrate formative assessment techniques into library instruction to improve student learning outcomes and develop more effective instructional practices.

 - Individual Appointments with Students

 Librarians are available to meet with students both in-person and online, with individuals or small groups.
-Students can sign up for an appointment by filling out this online form.
-We are also more than happy to meet with you.
+Students can sign up for an appointment online.

 Throughout the semester, librarians deliver in-person and online workshops on a variety of topics, from citation management systems to conducting graduate-level research.
 Check the schedule to see what is available, or suggest a topic you’d like to see covered.
 Librarians can also develop workshops for specific audiences on demand.

 At the top of all Blackboard pages, there is a library tab that directs students to key resources.
 Your liaison librarian can also be added to your course as a course builder to directly provide support to students or provide links to research guides or specific resources (add a blurb about integration of tutorials)